nityamehr/treg_github/README.md

 # immgenT-Treg analysis companion

-This repository is the complete, ready-to-run companion code for the **immgenT-Treg** CITE-seq analysis (regulatory T cell atlas).
+This repository is the complete, ready-to-run companion code for the **immgenT-Treg** single-cell and CITE-seq analysis (regulatory T cell atlas).
 It contains the R/workflowr analysis used to reproduce the main and supplementary figure panels, together with supporting scripts and links to the required input data.

 ## Data availability